Meerut Metro

 1. Is Metro available in Meerut?

-The Meerut Metro project was incepted in 2016 and it will be soon available to Meerut citizens, hopefully, it will be available till June 2025.
+The Meerut Metro project was incepted in 2016 and it will soon be available to Meerut citizens, hopefully, it will be available till October 2025.

 2. Is Metro available from Delhi to Meerut?